Monthly Archives: May 2011

 Here’s a relish-style corn salad that’s especially good made with fresh corn.
 It’s embellished with colorful red bell pepper, carrot, green pimiento olives, and herbs.
 It’s an especially nice side dish with veggie burgers and wraps.

 This contemporary recipe is a great substitute for dairy or soy based sour cream.
 And is it easy, or what?
 Use it for topping soups or as a simple sauce for vegetables or grains.
+It’s also a great garnish for Southwestern-style tortilla specialties, as on the Black Bean Tostadas shown above.
+Photo by Hannah Kaminsky.

 This delicious gluten-free apple pie is perfect for winter holiday fare.
 And because it’s so easy to make, it’s a nice way to lighten your load when you’ll be doing a lot of other cooking.
 Dates balance the tartness of Granny Smith apples beautifully, but you can make endless variations on this pie by choosing […]